 But, as the saying goes, nothing good lasts forever.
 We all have our where I was when the pandemic struck story and mine was in the epicenter of it all.
 My boyfriend and I met up with a couple of friends Saturday night on March 14th, 2020 for dinner at The Beekman in lower Manhattan.
 The four of us nervously, half-jokingly bumped elbows goodbye at the end of the night and he and I took the subway back to his apartment in Brooklyn.
 The next day, all restaurants were shut down, and shortly after, stay-at-home orders were issued—I didn't go back to my apartment for almost three months.

 The last half of the year still feels indescribable in many ways.
 Maybe once the dust settles and we have hindsight we'll be able to grasp the magnitude of what the world went through.
-On a granular level, the pandemic has shifted what the concept of home means to individuals.
+On a granular level, this past year has shifted what the concept of home means to individuals.
 For many, it meant constant stress about bringing in enough money to pay the rent.
 For others, it translated to moving back in with parents.
-For myself, quarantine was spent trying to make sense of abruptly losing access to my belongings and personal space.
-In the grand scheme, it was far less severe than performing essential work or losing a loved one to the virus, but a significant life change that undeniably impacted my mental health nonetheless.

 A cramped home without the companion I weathered the storm with didn't feel like the right way to come out on the other end of this.

 For weeks on end, my boyfriend and I performed the same song and dance many of you probably did as well.
 We live-streamed yoga classes, we did Zoom happy hours, we made self-improvement goals that we didn't end up keeping, we ordered groceries and manically wiped them down with disinfectant, and we tried to make the best of being in the same room together day in and out.
 As it turns out, it wasn't terrible.
-Indeed, wearing the same pair of sweatpants every day and trying to write amidst a backdrop of never-ending ambulance sirens was disheartening, but this forced cohabitation revealed an awareness in me that I was overdue for a change before quarantine had even started.
+Indeed, wearing the same pair of sweatpants every day and trying to write amidst a backdrop of never-ending ambulance sirens was disheartening, but this forced cohabitation revealed an awareness in me that I was overdue for a change.

 Fast forward to the early days of summer when New York looked starkly different than the city I knew in spring; the Village slowly woke back up and I began spending nights at my apartment again.
 However, something had shifted for me.
 A cramped home without the companion I weathered the storm with didn't feel like the right way to come out on the other end of this (though I'd hardly say we're even on the other end, but I digress).
 I wanted more space, I wanted nature, and ultimately I wanted to continue sharing time with my partner.
 After numerous long conversations, I made the decision to bid adieu to my home of over half a decade and begin a fresh chapter at a new apartment with my boyfriend in Brooklyn.
 No more waving hello to West Village business managers I'd built friendships with, no more quiet walks home past the Jefferson Market Library, no more of any of it—that chapter has come to a close.